Jyeshtharaj Joshi: Scientific focus

 Joshi is credited with many innovative designs in the area of multiphase reactors.
 He is reported to have successfully developed multiphase sparged and mechanically agitated reactors.
 This has helped in the set up of large number of commercial size reactors in India and abroad.
-Joshi published over 442 scientific papers he has published in peer-reviewed journals, with over 10772 citations on Google Scholar.
+Joshi published over 665 scientific papers he has published in peer-reviewed journals, with over 32,700 citations with an h-index of 89 on Google Scholar.
 Chem Tech Journal USA has recommended his procedures five times.

 Some of his notable scientific works are: